Donald Trump’s tirades are great windows into his deranged mind, but the latest one focused on Jews, and it is especially revealing.

 Fundraising is a crucial CEO talent for a reason.
 The same large donors to the RJC are significant donors to national Jewish foundations and charities.
 Suppose a CEO addresses this link between the Jewish mega-donors and the rise in anti-Semitic attacks.
 In that case, it will hurt their ability to raise money and endanger their job security and advancement.

 In the small, non-profit world, cultivating and fostering personal donor relationships is the key to advancement.
 As this table shows, being the head of a prominent Jewish organization is very lucrative.
-The average salary for the CEO of the top 10 Jewish non-profits is $681,724, according to a December 2017 article in the Jewish Forward.
+According to a December 2017 article in the Jewish Forward, the average salary for the CEO of the top 10 Jewish non-profits is $681,724.

-At the everyday, operational level, this means fundraising activities are focused on the wealthiest people.
-There are certainly very charitable donors who are middle class, but they are not the main focus of big fundraisers.
-This makes the whole focus on wealthy people, and their most modern iteration, mega-donors.
+At the everyday operational level, fundraising activities focus on the wealthiest people.
+There are certainly very charitable middle-class donors, but they are not the main focus of big fundraisers.
+This makes the whole focus on rich people and their most modern iteration, mega-donors.

 The Organizational Change in Jewish Philanthropy

-Since they arrived in the U.S., Jews have founded and funded charities at the local and national levels.
-In the late-1800s and early-1900s, Jews founded community organizations that raised money continuously and distributed money immediately to those in need.
-This included hospitals, orphanages, summer camps, food aid, and immigrant resettlement.
+Since arriving in the U.S., Jews have founded and funded charities at the local and national levels.
+In the late 1800s and early 1900s, Jews founded community organizations that raised money continuously and distributed it immediately to those in need.
+These organizations included hospitals, orphanages, summer camps, food aid, and immigrant resettlement.

-But in the mid-20th century, Jewish upward mobility and the expansion of federal social programs changed the focus of Jewish philanthropy.
-To remain viable, Jewish non-profits began to focus on an expanded menu of long-term plans.
-This altered the funding focus to target large donors and create endowments.
-This made the new model of “philanthropic perpetuity.”
+However, in the mid-20th century, upward Jewish mobility and the expansion of federal social programs changed the focus of Jewish philanthropy.
+Jewish non-profits focused on an expanded menu of long-term plans to remain viable.
+This altered the funding focus to target large donors and create endowments, creating the new model of “philanthropic perpetuity.”

-As Lila Corwin Berman, a professor at Temple University, wrote, “between the early 1960s and the mid-1970s, nationally, federation endowments grew from $62 million to $223 million.”
-Due to changes in the tax laws, this was accompanied by the formation of private foundations focused on Jewish issues.
+As Lila Corwin Berman, a professor at Temple University, wrote, “Between the early 1960s and the mid-1970s, nationally, federation endowments grew from $62 million to $223 million.”
+Changes in tax laws were accompanied by the formation of private foundations focused on Jewish issues.

-But by the mid-1970s, donations from individuals and families began to decline.
-This was due to changes in the social networking structure, changes in Jewish self-identity, and intermarriage.
-A 1980 article by Steven Martin Cohen found that “several trends, then, lead to the expectation that today’s younger Jews will emerge less dedicated donors than their counterparts in the past.”
+However, by the mid-1970s, donations from individuals and families began to decline.
+This was due to changes in the social networking structure, Jewish self-identity, and intermarriage.
+A 1980 article by Steven Martin Cohen found that “several trends, then, lead to the expectation that today’s younger Jews will emerge as less dedicated donors than their counterparts in the past.”
 This fundraising void had to be filled.
 The solution was the mega-donor.

 Lousy Chemistry: Mixing Jewish Causes and Political Mega Donors

-The mega-donors’ current problem in the RJC, including their blind support of Trump, all of his policies, including attacks on liberal Jewish Democrats, who account for about 78% of all Jewish voters.
+The mega-donor’s current problem in the RJC, including their blind support of Trump and all of his policies, including attacks on liberal Jewish Democrats, who account for about 78% of all Jewish voters.
 Still, this does not detract from the good works wealthy donors make to Jewish charitable and philanthropic causes.

-But the political will and egos of wealthy people, just like the problems associated with big money in politics, tilts the power structure against average citizens.
+But the political will and egos of wealthy people, like the problems associated with big money in politics, tilt the power structure against average citizens.

 In many ways, creating a Frankenstein monster like the religious-political group that financed Trump, the Republican Jewish Coalition, was a disgrace to both Jewish values and the democratic political process.

-But the collective egos of the RJCs membership made it impossible to consider alternatives.
-They needed their tax benefits, estate planning credits, special favors, public acclaim, and whatever requests their dark money demanded.
+However, the collective egos of the RJCs membership made it impossible to consider alternatives.
+They needed tax benefits, estate planning credits, special favors, public acclaim, and whatever requests their dark money demanded.
 And all these happened at the expense of average Americans.

 However, if you read the case studies of anti-Semitic attacks during the past four years, you will see that they happened to everyday people going about their business.
 College students, couples on the way to the synagogue, insults in the classroom, people walking down the street or shopping.
 The victims of these anti-Semitic slurs or acts were all ordinary people who were hurt by wealthy donors who needed a political favor or were true believers in the Republican Tea Party philosophy.